jcobo88/microsoft-365-entra-intune-lab/README.md

 ![IT security group](screenshots/03-entra-id-it-security-group.png)

----

 ## Bulk User Provisioning

-To practice a more scalable user-provisioning workflow, I used Microsoft's bulk user creation process with a CSV template.
+To practice a more scalable user-provisioning workflow, I used Microsoft's bulk-user creation process with a CSV template.

 Additional users were created across several departments.

 ![Bulk Entra users created](screenshots/04-entra-id-bulk-users-created.png)

-I organized users into departmental security groups:
+I organized the users into departmental security groups:

 ```text
 SG-IT-Users